bentoml/BentoML/docs/source/guides/logging.rst

 Each additional parameter may be configured to be shown or not:

-- `request_content_length`: Is the size of the content that is being received coming from the web service
+- `request_content_length` is the size of the content that is being received coming from the web service
-- `request_content_type`: Is the type of content in the request coming from the web service
+- `request_content_type` is the type of content in the request coming from the web service
-- `response_content_length`: Is the content length of the data that is being returned in the response to the webservice
+- `response_content_length` is the content length of the data that is being returned in the response to the webservice
-- `response_content_type`: Is the type of data being returned in the response to the webservice
+- `response_content_type` is the type of data being returned in the response to the webservice